Raku/App-Rakubrew/release-stuff/README.md

 - Bump version and create a respective commit
 - Tag that commit with the version number
-- Create a GitHub release
+- `mbtiny dist` - Generate a release tarball
-- Upload the release to CPAN
+- `mbtiny upload` - Upload the release to CPAN
 - Create `rakubrew-win.exe` on Windows via the below instructions
 - Create `rakubrew-macos` on MacOS via the below instructions
 - Create `rakubrew-linux` on Linux via the below instructions